laurent22/joplin/readme/gsoc2020/index.md

 You don't have to be a proven developer -- in fact, this whole program is meant to facilitate joining Joplin and other Open Source communities.
 However, experience in coding and/or experience with the above mentioned programming languages and the applications is welcome.

-Currently there is only [How to contribute](https://github.com/laurent22/joplin/blob/master/CONTRIBUTING.md) and [How to build](https://github.com/laurent22/joplin/blob/master/BUILD.md#building-the-tools) but more details are bout to come on how to interact and how to commit.
 In general it can be said, that question shall be asked early and clearly, given everyone the possibility to understand why you want to have this question answered and how it helps to achieve the project's goal.

-Before you can be accepted as a student we expect you to fix some bugs and link that work on your proposal.
+Before you can be accepted as a student we expect you to fix some bugs or implement some small feature and link that work on your proposal.
+You may browse the [GitHub Issues](https://github.com/laurent22/joplin/issues) to find some simple tasks.
+See the [good first issues](https://github.com/laurent22/joplin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which are a good way to make yourself familiar with the code base.

 You should start learning the components that you plan on working on before the start date.
 Support can be found in the forum and on our dedicated discourse channel.

-Do not worry, the the timeline from Google reserves a lot of time for bonding periods but use that time wisely.
+Do not worry, the timeline from Google reserves a lot of time for bonding periods but use that time wisely.
 Good communication is key.
 To allow us to respond quickly tag your questions with #GSoC and #2020.

 You should plan to communicate with your team several times per week, and formally report progress and plans weekly.
 You are free to chose the format, it can be an sophisticated online document or simple continuous blog on GitHub.

 Moreover, we require that you come to clear agreement on how to commit, test and build.
-We don't see us loosing time on how to test instead accentually testing your commits.

-**Students who neglect active communication will be failed**.
+Students who neglect active communication will be failed!

 ## General instructions